jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 First of all, I have to say that I'm not a professional "Agile Coach".
-The idea of this post came from a debate in LinkedIn about the role of the Scrum Master and whether it's similar to a soccer coach or not (no, this post isn't about Scrum or the role of the Scrum Manager).
-From my experience building software for many years I realize that, at least in the software world, we should return to the basics of Agile, The Agile Manifesto, and put the focus, again, on building software instead of the method.
+The idea of this post came from a debate in LinkedIn about the role of the Scrum Master and whether it's similar to a soccer coach or not (no, this post isn't about Scrum or the role of the Scrum Manager) and whether the Scrum Master has to know how to build software or not.

+From my experience building software for many years I realize that, **at least in the software world**, we should return to the basics: The Agile Manifesto, and put the focus, again, on building software instead of just following the method.

-In this post I'm trying to explain my point of view of applying "Agile to building software"
+In this post I'm trying to explain my point of view of "**Agile to building software**"

 <br />